App Re-design 2024

 Crazy 8’s

-Based on the findings from the interviews, ideation was conducted through Crazy 8's to come up with the ways to improve user experience.
+Based on the findings from the interviews, ideation was conducted through Crazy 8's to come up with ways to improve user experience.

 Using Figma, I redesigned the Duo Mobile app and also created a web version, focusing on three key flows to address user pain points related to phone number changes and account verification.